eecs493staff/eecs493staff.github.io/docs/final-project/README.md

 ### In-Class Showcase

-An in-class bakeoff session for the prototype will take place on **Nov 19** during the class time (10:30am - 12:00 pm), during which our teaching staff will provide feedback to your prototype.
+An in-class showcase session for the prototype will take place on **Nov 19** during the class time (10:30am - 12:00 pm), during which our teaching staff will provide feedback to your prototype.

 **To prepare for the Final Project Showcase Day, please complete the following BY NOON Nov 18:**

-- Sign up for the showcase: [EECS493 W25 Final Project Final Bakeoff Signup](https://docs.google.com/spreadsheets/d/101HlpHqTgMtFTUFINDao9EomwN9ARUhqEWy1i5JcrQs/edit?usp=sharing)
+- Sign up for the showcase: [EECS493 F25 Final Project Final Showcase Signup](https://docs.google.com/spreadsheets/d/101HlpHqTgMtFTUFINDao9EomwN9ARUhqEWy1i5JcrQs/edit?usp=sharing)

   - It asks for your team name, your uniqnames (separated by commas), and asks you to print and bring a copy of your filled out Project Feedback Form.

 - Make a copy of "Project Feedback Form (template)".
 Fill out your team's basic information and the first column of the table.
 Print it out, and bring it to class.

-**During the bakeoff day:**
+**During the showcase day:**

 - We'll have ~13 stations per round, with a total of 4 rounds
 - A teaching staff will go to your station and evaluate your prototype based on the key user tasks.
 The staff will use the feedback form to fill in comments based on their experience.